Last updated: 14/12/2020

 How much does halls of residence cost?

-The cost of halls will vary depending on which university your child is considering.
-It also depends on how long the academic session is (amount of study weeks per year).
+The cost of halls will vary depending on which university your child is considering, and how long their academic terms are.

-Some halls of residence will offer a catered option, whereby students are provided with breakfast and an evening meal.
-Self-catering options are naturally less expensive.
+When calculating the cost of their accommodation, don’t forget to factor in the food bills.
+Some halls of residence will offer a catered option where students are provided with breakfast and an evening meal.
+However some students prefer the freedom of self-catering, and this option is naturally less expensive.

-The best ways to gauge how much your child’s student accommodation is going to cost, are:
+The best ways to calculate your child’s student accommodation costs will be to: